RSYS-EDP/engage-eml-play-collect-php-app/README.md

 ------------------

 ### Making a Call
-The following example shows a SIP URI in the "To:" number, which is used for the SIP or WebRTC endpoints.
-The "To:" number can also be a PSTN number where the "To:" number can be set to “8080808080”.
+The following example shows a SIP URI in the "To:" parameter, which is used for the SIP or WebRTC endpoints.
+The "To:" can also be any PSTN number.

 Perform the following steps to make a call using EDP.
 To make a call using the EDP, execute the server application with the following command.